-- Examples of eligible projects include (but are not limited to): restoring aquatic connectivity by removing small dams and replacing undersized culverts; - executing strategies that eliminate competition from non-native species (including removal); - planting native shrubs and trees in riparian zones to provide shade and stream bank stabilization; - adding large woody material to streams to add complexity, improve sediment sorting, and reconnect groundwater;
+Examples of eligible projects include (but are not limited to):

+- restoring aquatic connectivity by removing small dams and replacing undersized culverts; - executing strategies that eliminate competition from non-native species (including removal); - planting native shrubs and trees in riparian zones to provide shade and stream bank stabilization;

-- restoring native brook trout to watersheds where it has been extirpated. - implementing watershed conservation practices that reduce sediment and nutrient pollution
+- adding large woody material to streams to add complexity, improve sediment sorting, and reconnect groundwater; - restoring native brook trout to watersheds where it has been extirpated. - implementing watershed conservation practices that reduce sediment and nutrient pollution

 This is not a complete list, and furthermore, specific project actions may be deemed appropriate in one location and not in another.
 Projects are evaluated in context of whether the root causes of brook trout decline have been or will be addressed as a first step, and if available physical and biological data have been considered: e.g. data on population genetics, invasive species, stream temperatures, and available habitat and watershed variables.
-Additionally, efforts to maintain or improve public access, educate the public and other stakeholders about the conservation actions, and monitor project outcomes should ideally be included as components of a successful project.
-Consultation with your state biologist is meant to help you in this process.
+Additionally, efforts to maintain or improve public access, educate the public and other stakeholders about the conservation actions, and monitor project outcomes should ideally be included as components of a successful project (but are not eligible as a stand alone project).